hbctraining/variant_analysis/lessons/03_file_formats.md

 <img src="../img/Indexing_strings.png" width="500">
 </p>

 The benefits to having a **zero-based** system is the ease of calculating distance or length of sequences.
-We can easily determine the length of the `ATG` sequence using the zero-based coordinates by subtracting the start from the end, whereas for one-based coordinates we would need to add one after the subtraction.
-As we go through the various file formats, it will be important to note which are 0-based and which are 1-based.
+We can easily determine the length of the `ATG` sequence using the zero-based coordinates by **subtracting the start from the end**, whereas for **one-based** coordinates we would **need to add one after the subtraction**.
+As we go through the various file formats, it will be **important to note which are 0-based and which are 1-based**.

-## Alignment Files
+## Alignment File Formats

-### SAM
+### SAM (Sequence Alignment Map)

-SAM files are files that hold alignment information.
+SAM files are text-based files that hold alignment information.
 There are two main parts of components to a SAM file are:

 - Header section
 - Alignment section